 f.close()

-Write a program to read numbers stored in one file and store the sorted numbers in another file after deleting duplicates.(university question)
+Write a program to read numbers stored in one file and store the sorted numbers in another file after deleting duplicates.(university question)import string

 f1=open("file1.dat","r") # numbers are stored line by line